ResNet50 Native Inference on arm-linux

 Copy to clipboard

-For processing multiple inputs, you can use an input list file.
-This is more efficient than running individual inferences.
+For processing multiple inputs, you can use the input list file.
+This is more efficient than

-print("Execution result for running DLC model using input list:")
+print("Execution result for running the model using an input list:")

 print(exec_result_batch)